Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/04-parallelizing-the-data-path.md

                  NULL);
 ```

-You can see that this code is very similar to the previous example, with the difference being that we're
-passing our `cl_mem_ext_ptr_t` object to the `cl::Buffer` constructor and are using the flags field to
-specify the memory bank we need to use for that particular buffer.
-Note again that there is fundamentally no
-reason for us to do this for such a simple example, but since this example is so structurally similar to the
-previous one it seemed like a good time to mix it in.
-This can be a very useful technique for performance
-optimization for very heavy workloads.
+You can see that this code is very similar to the previous example, with the difference being that we are passing our `cl_mem_ext_ptr_t` object to the `cl::Buffer` constructor and are using the flags field to specify the memory bank we need to use for that particular buffer.
+Note again that there is fundamentally no reason for us to do this for such a simple example, but since this example is so structurally similar to the previous one, it seemed like a good time to mix it in.
+This can be a very useful technique for performance optimization for very heavy workloads.

-Otherwise, aside from switching to the `wide_vadd` kernel the code here is exactly unchanged other than
-increasing the buffer size to 1 GiB.
-This was done to better accentuate the differences between the hardware
+Otherwise, aside from switching to the `wide_vadd` kernel, the code here is exactly unchanged other than increasing the buffer size to 1 GiB.
+This was done to better accentuate the differences between the hardware and software.
-and software.

 ## Running the Application